fitowashere/holbertonschool-cyber_security/cybersecurity_basics/0x00_introduction_cybersecurity/README.md

 4. Process Monitor
     - File: 4-root_process.sh
     Create a Bash script that monitors all processes started by a specified user.
-    Requirements:
+   ### Requirements:

     - Script should accept user as first argument
+    - Must use ps aux command
-    Use grep -v to exclude processes with VSZ and RSS values of 0 Should use ps command
+    - Use grep -v to exclude processes with VSZ and RSS values of 0
-    Output may vary depending on active processes
+    - Output may vary depending on active processes

 ### Example:
 ```